 When we talk about ESG, we tend to focus on the "E" (environmental) and "S" (social) aspects, while the "G" (governance) often gets overlooked.
 But this is a mistake.
-Governance is a critical aspect of ESG, even if it’s not always discussed as much.
+Governance is a critical aspect of ESG, even if it’s not always discussed.
 Strong governance and controls can help organizations improve performance, mitigate risk, and meet critical reporting and regulatory requirements.

 With emerging ESG reporting standards, government regulations and sustainability commitments, and shifting social attitude towards corporate responsibility—organizations both big and small are recognizing that they need to tell their story more effectively about how they balance their economic performance with other metrics.
 Read more about why mid-market businesses should care about ESG.